 Be sure to cover every topic in plain English (rather than legalese) to ensure that your customers understand, specifically, what they’re agreeing to.
 Provide definitions where needed and avoid acronyms and abbreviations whenever possible.

-When should I form my terms and conditions?
+When should I form the terms and conditions for my small business?

 But if your business is already up and running and doesn’t have terms and conditions in place, move this task to the top of your to-do list.